BJSmithIEEE/AltHist/aircraft/Douglas_F-7_Super_Skylancer_in_Foreign_Service.md

 **The Middle Eastern Crucible: Israel and the J79 Delta (1967–1979)**

-The geopolitical earthquake of the 1967 Six-Day War radically reshaped Douglas's Middle Eastern export prospects.
+The geopolitical earthquake of the 1967 Six-Day War radically reshaped Douglas' Middle Eastern export prospects.
 When French President Charles de Gaulle imposed a total arms embargo on Israel—halting the delivery of 50 prepaid Dassault Mirage 5J interceptors—the Israeli Air Force (*Heyl Ha'Avir*) was left with an aging fighter force and a looming quantitative deficit against Soviet-supplied Egyptian and Syrian MiG-21s.

 > In the real, historical timeline, this embargo forced Israel into an elaborate industrial espionage campaign to build the Nesher and spend millions experimentally marrying the General Electric J79 engine to the Mirage airframe to create the IAI Kfir.